X Window System protocols and architecture: Attributes and properties

 Every window has a predefined set of attributes and a set of properties, all stored in the X server and accessible to the clients via appropriate requests.
 Attributes are data about the window, such as its size, position, background color, etc. Properties are pieces of data that are attached to a window.
-Unlike attributes, properties have no meaning at the level of the X Window core protocol.
+Unlike attributes, properties have no meaning at the level of the X core protocol.
 A client can store arbitrary data in a property of a window.

 A property is characterized by a name, a type, and a value.
 Properties resemble variables in imperative programming languages, in that the application can create a new property with a given name and of a given type and store a value in it.
 Properties are associated to windows: two properties with the same name can exist on two different windows while having different types and values.

 Properties are mostly used for inter-client communication.
 For example, the property named WM_NAME stores the name for the window; window managers typically read this property and display the name of the window at the top of it.

 The xprop program can display the properties of a window.
 In particular, xprop -root shows the properties of the root window, which include the X resources (parameters of programs).